Caring for Your Own Dead

 3) Isn't it messy?
 No. There's no need to spend thousands of dollars over the possibility of leaking bodily fluids.
 If it happens, it's minimal.
 What worked before death for that works after death as well.

 4) Doesn't a body need to be embalmed?
-No. The law only requires one of 4 options begin within 24 hrs: cremation, burial, or refrigeration.
-Even though dispositioners (you and me) are not subject to Licensure Rules, keeping a body 40 degrees F or just below, is ideal.
+No. The law stipulates that one of 3 other options begin within 24 hrs: cremation, burial, or refrigeration (aka keeping the body cool).

 5) Isn't it immodest?
 No. If you took care of your loved one’s needs in a modest way BEFORE death, you certainly know how to do so after death too.
 There's no cause for immodesty.